Helmut Kohl: Retirement

-A red-green coalition government led by Schröder replaced Kohl's government on 27 October 1998.
+A red–green coalition government led by Schröder replaced Kohl's government on 27 October 1998.
 He immediately resigned as CDU leader and largely retired from politics.
 He remained a member of the Bundestag until he decided not to run for reelection in the 2002 election.

 CDU finance affair, 1999–2000

 Kohl's life after political office in the beginning was dominated by the CDU donations scandal.
-The party financing scandal became public in 1999, when it was discovered that the CDU had received and kept illegal donations during Kohl's leadership.
-Der Spiegel reported, "It was never suggested that Kohl benefited personally from political donations – but he did lead the party financial system outside of the legal boundaries, doing such things as opening secret bank accounts and establishing civic associations that could act as middle men, or procurement agencies, for campaign donations."
+The party financing scandal became public in 1999 when it was discovered that the CDU had received and kept illegal donations during Kohl's leadership.
+Der Spiegel reported, "It was never suggested that Kohl benefited personally from political donations – but he did lead the party financial system outside of the legal boundaries, doing such things as opening secret bank accounts and establishing civic associations that could act as middlemen, or procurement agencies, for campaign donations."
 While his reputation in Germany suffered in the immediate years after the finance affair, it did not affect his reputation internationally; outside of Germany he was perceived as a great European statesman and remembered for his role in solving the five great problems of his era: German reunification, European integration, the relations with Russia after the fall of the Soviet Union and the Bosnian War.